vinitkumar/googlecl/README.md

 It was developed by Mr.Tom H. Miller from Google and was hosted here([googlecl](https://code.google.com/p/googlecl/)).

 This is a fork of the above project to keep the development up and running.
+Hope you enjoy it and if you do, you can tip me here at https://gratipay.com/vinitkme/.
+Thanks! :)

 ## Installation